bordigoni/axway-open-docs/content/en/docs/apim_yamles/yamles_structure.md

 It now has a YamlPK of `/Policies/App Policies/Core/Filter Database IP`.
 This means that all other entities pointing to this policy through a reference field must be changed to reflect this.

-If you are using the `EntityStore` API, then all of that is handled internally and referring entities will be updated.
+If you are using the `EntityStore` API, in case an entity's YamlPK is altered due to a change in any of its key fields, all referring entities are automatically updated to reflect the change.

 **Two or more entities with the same key fields at the same level in the hierarchy**: